Thulium

 In technology, thulium is used in lasers for medical and dental procedures, and in solid-state electronics.
 Despite these uses, its rarity makes it expensive and limits its widespread application.
 Thulium also finds a role in research due to its unique properties among the rare earth elements.

-Navigating the Supply Chain of Thulium Read More »
+Exploring the Luminescent Properties of Thulium Read More »

 The Geopolitical Dynamics of Thulium Mining